SebNoret/Kaamelott-random-quote-generator/README.md

 ## TODO
 the api does not accept cross origin http request.
 To develop this app I add to use a CORS proxy server.
-I think i will reuse the idea of the api and create my own in nodeJS .
+I think i will reuse the idea of the api and create my own in node JS .